By Agua Para La Salud (APLS) Posted on Thu 05 Mar 2009, over 15 years ago

 I fully agree with Charlies assessment of the use of gravity fed water systems as a long term solution to water supply if springs are available.
 Most alternatives such as rain water storage are only good for seasonal solutions because of the 4-6 month dry season and the impracticality of storing huge amounts of water for the dry season which very often become badly contaminated by the end of the season.
 The costs noted are in line with our experience in Guatemala for quality gravity fed water systems and are about 1/3rd to 1/4th the costs often quoted by large international NGO's and government offices.

-By Peer Water Exchange Posted on Thu 05 Mar 2009, about 15 years ago
+By Peer Water Exchange Posted on Thu 05 Mar 2009, over 15 years ago

 Well, this is certainly educational for me, both from a technical aspect and from the financial aspect.
 We all know intuitively that going to the source (for example to buy handicrafts) is better than going to a fashion retailer.